fleetdm/fleet/handbook/marketing/content-style-guide.md

 Headings help readers quickly scan content to find what they need.
 Organize page content using clear headings specific to the topic they describe.

 #### Context
 Headings should guide readers through your writing.
-While our readers are more tech-savvy than most, we can’t expect them to recognize queries by SQL.
+While our readers are more tech-savvy than most, we can’t expect them to recognize queries by SQL alone.

 Avoid using code for headings.
 Instead, say what the code does and include code examples in the body of your document.